On this page:

 The doctor of philosophy (PhD) degree signifies mastery of a broad discipline of learning together with demonstrated competence in a special field within that discipline.
 In addition to the common requirements below, PhD candidates must complete additional requirements specified by their program.

 PhD students must register full-time until receipt of the degree, for a minimum of two years.
 At the discretion of the program, this requirement can be reduced up to one year (eight courses: 32 credits) if academic credit is given for work done elsewhere.
-A department may appeal the Office of Student Affairs to request certification of other criteria to measure the amount of progress a student has made.
+A department may appeal to the Office of Student Affairs to request certification of other criteria to measure the amount of progress a student has made.

 All incoming GSAS PhD students must demonstrate English proficiency.
 Those who are non-native speakers of English and have not received their undergraduate degree from an English-speaking institution will have their English proficiency screened based on either the iBT TOEFL or IELTS Academic speaking score.

 Tuition and Fees